Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton offers more full-length exams

-But it’s not even just the quantity we also liked Princeton Reviews’ mock exams themselves better.
-We found Princeton Reviews’ tests to closely mimic the actual exam in terms of interface, as well as question difficulty, length and content (the Kaplan GMAT practice tests do as well).
+But it’s not even just the quantity.
+We also liked Princeton Reviews’ mock exams themselves better.
+We found Princeton Reviews’ tests to closely mimic the actual GMAT in terms of interface, as well as question difficulty, length and content (the Kaplan GMAT practice tests do as well).

 Live GMAT Classes